 The School is highly academic and, as such, the majority of Sixth Form students decide to continue their studies at university.
 There is support provided to pupils throughout the UCAS process and also to those applying for Oxbridge.
 In addition, there is a growing number of students who are applying for degree apprenticeships offered by universities in conjunction with prestigious employers.
 Any student following this route will be supported on an individual basis.
 The Careers Programme offers events and talks on Careers including those reached through the medium of apprenticeships.
-In addition, there is an Enrichment Day in the summer term where students are given the opportunity to search for MOOCs and Apprenticeships via Unifrog.
+In addition, there is an Enrichment Day in the summer term of Y12 which focuses on UCAS and apprenticeships.